Shahid Qureshi (cricketer)

 Shahid Qureshi (1938 - 2 September 2013) was a Pakistani cricketer.
 He played twenty first-class cricket matches for several domestic teams in Pakistan between 1954 and 1965.
 A motorcycle accident brought an end to his cricketing career.

 He moved to the US with his family and spent many years in the Chicago and Houston areas.
 He left behind a wife, Azra Qureshi, daughter Ambreen Khan, son Amar Qureshi, and 6 grandchildren: Amaan, Soman, Samah, Maha, Muhammad, and Hamza.
 All live in Dallas and Houston.
-He was an inspiration and exemplary leader to his entire family and is remembered for his amusing stories and great sense of humor.